livingdocsIO/documentation/README.md

 Always have a small description at the top of your page to introduce the reader into the topic.
 Add notes after the first section.

-In the reference-docs always be brief and concise.
+Always be brief and concise.
 Don't state opinions or use unnecessary adjectives.
 Or as Einstein puts it «as simple as possible but no simpler».

 In the guides always state what a certain guide is trying to achieve.
 Be comprehensive, i.e. don't leave out stuff that would frustrate people following your guide.